MrQuarters1/VECTR-Modules/storagepool.md

 ```
 Do you see the mounted share listed?
 (Yes/No)

-### Reflection Question
+### Reflection Questions
 - Why is it important to verify that the storage is mounted?
+- What could go wrong if the mount appears but is not functioning properly?

 ## Step 6: Access Shared Files
 Navigate into the mounted directory.